cpageler93/christoph.pageler.me/_posts/2018-08-22-use-spm-for-ios-projects.markdown

 # Real app walkthrough

-In this post i'm going to explain how to use Swift Package Manager for iOS projects and which kind of problems i had.
-I'm explaining this with one of the apps i made: [JP Fan App](https://itunes.apple.com/de/app/jp-fan-app/id1286558522).
+In this post I'm going to explain how to use Swift Package Manager for iOS projects and which kind of problems I had.
+I'm explaining this with one of the apps I made: [JP Fan App](https://itunes.apple.com/de/app/jp-fan-app/id1286558522).

 The app in my example is really simple and easy to understand.
 There is a backend service (using [vapor][vapor], also written in swift) running on a small [Digital Ocean][do] droplet.
 The backend service provides data in form of a REST interface.
 To access the backend service, my idea was to write a basic HTTP client which wraps the REST interface: **JPFanAppClient**.
 The good thing: writing this HTTP client using Swift Package Manager enables me to use the Framework on all environments iOS, macOS, tvOS, watchOS, Linux.
 So its easy for me to use the Framework on all of these platforms as well.